All DEHA Directors and Advisors are non-paid volunteers

-Scott Jensen / Treasurer
+Scott Jensen / Facilities

 Member of the California State Horseman’s Association and the Tri-City Horseman’s Association for over ten years.
 President of the Contra Costa County Horseman’s Association for three years and a board member for four years.
 Motivated to help build the club that is community minded with Country values through horsemanship.